jasonumiker-sysdig/kubernetes-security-demos/README.md

 1. `crictl ps` - worse than that I can connect to the container runtime that Kubernetes manages and bypass Kubernetes to control it directly with crictl
 1. `crictl ps | grep hello-client-allowed` - There is a password environment variable as part of Jane's workload in team1.
 Lets interactively connect into it!
 1. `crictl exec -it (copy/paste ID) /bin/sh` And now I am in that container interactively
-1. `set | grep PASSWORD` and, since many secrets are decrypted into the running containers as environment variables I can see those
+1. `set | grep API_KEY` and, since secrets are decrypted into the running containers as environment variables or files I can see those - even from things from other Kubernetes Namespaces
 1. `exit` to leave the container
 1. `crictl stop (copy/paste ID) && crictl rm (copy/paste ID)` and I can bypass Kubernetes' API and stop/delete containers Kubernetes has launched on this Node directly against the container runtime as well